TobyLobster/ManicMiner2021/README.md

 - Flicker free player movement
 - Fixes to cavern layouts, graphics, and colours
 - Better air bar and colours
+- Fixed the shape of the jump to match the Spectrum
 - Better collision detection
 - Better music
 - 'GAME    OVER' added